Data-drone/timeseries_replay/README.md

 ## Notes

-- Currently the Kafka publisher isn't async and can bottleneck here depending on the number of messages being published
+- If there are too many messages in parallel can bottleneck

 ## Running Tests